bellmit/attic/README.md

 A `Transactor<C>` manages contexts (objects of type `C`, which must implement `AutoCloseable`) for transactions, opening and closing them around each unit of work.
 Code using this library must subclass `Transactor` to specialize it for a specific kind of transaction.
-Subclasses provide three methods:
+Subclasses one mandatory method:

 * `C createContext()` opens new transaction contexts.
 For example, a JDBC transactor might implement this as